ShivanS93/100-days-of-code/r1-log.md

 ### R1D37

 Using Jupyerlab to download data for New Zealand COVID data.
 Day 14 of Linux challenge was successful in creating a new user.
 Also worked on some django.

+### R1D38

+Completed Day 16 of https://linuxupskillchallenge.org.
+Learning about tar and gzip.
+Working through Django as well.